Florida bank shooting suspect 'wanted everybody to die,' ex-girlfriend says

 The Washington Post also interviewed Gerlach, reporting among other things that Xaver told her last week that he had purchased a gun.
 She told the Post that "no one thought anything of it" because he had always liked guns.

-Xaver, a former prison guard trainee who recently moved to Florida from Indiana, allegedly killed five people during a standoff at a small town bank before surrendering to a SWAT team that stormed the building, police said.

-Investigators said Xaver, 21, called police from inside the SunTrust Bank branch Wednesday to report that he had opened fire.
+Investigators said Xaver called police from inside the SunTrust Bank branch Wednesday to report that he had opened fire.
 He barricaded himself inside and when negotiations failed, the SWAT team burst in, capturing Xaver and discovering the bodies, police said.
 Investigators did not offer a possible motive, and a police spokesman said he did not know if the attack began as a robbery.
-The victims were not immediately identified.

 Late Wednesday, police investigators still swarmed the bank, which sits between a hotel and a hair salon located in a business district of U.S. 27.
 The four-lane highway passes through farming communities and small towns as it connects South Florida and central Florida.
 Sebring, with 10,000 residents, is known internationally for its annual 12 Hours of Sebring endurance auto race that draws world-class drivers.